-Other books by this author that I've reviewed include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Moving Pictures, Small Gods, A Blink of the Screen.
+Other books by this author include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
+Guards!, Moving Pictures, Small Gods, A Blink of the Screen

 Second in the DEATH subseries and eleventh in the overall Discworld satirical series revolving around a planet that is flat and carried through space on the back of a turtle.
 A really big turtle.
 The focus is on DEATH and his coming death.

 Reaper Man starts off with the Morris Dance, but I don’t really see the connection.
 Yeah, okay, it’s Pratchett.
 There never has to be one, and he does go on about the other dance.